How did elections go in your state?

 And at the moment, I’m interacting more on Mastodon than I think I ever did on Twitter.
 I’m not sure why that is.
 That’s actual replies, not just liking and retweeting/boosting a post.

 We went to see this Thursday night, courtesy of Middle Son again.
-Not going to lie: I like that he’s such a big MCU fan that he treats us to most of the premiers.
+Not going to lie: I like that he’s such a big MCU fan that he treats us to most of the premieres.

 My verdict: Good Flick.